umkoin/umkoin/doc/dnsseed-policy.md

 contracted by the operator are equally expected to uphold these expectations.

-1. The DNS seed results must consist exclusively of fairly selected and functioning Bitcoin nodes from the public network to the best of the operator's understanding and capability.
+1. The DNS seed results must consist exclusively of fairly selected and functioning Umkoin nodes from the public network to the best of the operator's understanding and capability.

 2. For the avoidance of doubt, the results may be randomized but must not